ConfusionTechnologies/ros-nice-node/README.md

 ### WholeBody

-Interface for COCO Wholebody annotations.
+Interface for COCO WholeBody annotations.
 Features:

 - `header` property for synchronization
 - Uses `geometry_msgs/Point` for 2D/3D interoperability

 ### WholeBodyArray

-Array of Wholebody annotations.
+Array of WholeBody annotations.
 Features:

 - `header` property for synchronization
 - Timestamps for when inference started and ended or profiling